namecoin/StemNS/README.md

 # Name resolution services

-By default StemNS daemon is configured with two example name resolution services, invoked for resolving `<something>.<service>.onion`:
+StemNS comes with two example name resolution services, invoked for resolving `<something>.<service>.onion`:
 * `.pet.onion` implemented in `ns_petname.py` resolves a predefined set
 of names (try, e.g., "http://txtorcon.pet.onion" in Tor Browser).
 * `.demo.onion` always remap to txtorcon's documentation hidden-service.
 So `<anything>.demo.onion` will redirect you to txtorcon's documentation.

-You can implement custom services and add them to the map in `settings_services.py`.
+You can implement custom services and add them via your own config files.

 # Naming Implementations